Frequently Asked Questions

 Does Rabbit Advocates offer help with bunny grooming and nail trims?

 We understand how challenging it can be to clip your own bunny’s nails!
 Rabbit Advocates hosts “Bunny Spa Day” events by appointment, and proceeds from Bunny Spa Days support the mission of Rabbit Advocates.
-Due to the recently-confirmed cases of RHDV2 in Oregon, only fully vaccinated rabbits may attend Bunny Spa Days.
+Due to of RHDV2, only fully vaccinated rabbits in good health may attend Bunny Spa Days.
 Future Spa Days will be announced on our Events page and on social media pages.
 All bunnies must have up-to-date vaccination against RHDV2 at least 2 weeks prior to attending a Bunny’s Spa Day to ensure they’ve had sufficient time to develop protective antibodies.

 My bunny is not feeling well.
 What should I do?